 What is QWO Cellulite Treatment?

 QWO™ is designed to be injected in to the treatment area in order to break down collagen build-up within the fibrous septae under the surface of the skin.
 This in turn can rejuvenate the fibrous bands, reducing the appearance of dimpling on the skin.
 QWO™ has two different active enzymes (AUX-I and AUX-II) that help to breakdown collagen without any need for downtime.
 Additionally, QWO™ injectable treatment provides permanent cellulite reduction with as little as three treatment sessions.
-This injectable treatment will be available to healthcare providers in spring of 2021, and Dr. Green is ready to help patients get rid of unwanted cellulite with this exciting advancement.
+This injectable treatment is available now, Dr. Green is one of the first dermatologists in NYC to offer this treatment, and is ready to help patients get rid of unwanted cellulite with this exciting advancement.

 Who makes QWO cellulite treatment?

 QWO was developed by Endo International, a global specialty pharmaceutical company that has been active in a variety of medical therapeutic areas, including endocrinology, orthopedics, and urology & men’s health.
 Endo International launched Endo Aesthetics with their first goal to develop a practical and effective method to treat the appearance of cellulite.
 The result?
 QWO cellulite treatment.

 How does QWO work?

 QWO™ injectable treatment is simple, fast, and painless.
 First, you’ll meet with Dr. Green to talk about your individual needs, medical history, and aesthetic goals.
 Through this initial consultation, Dr. Green will be able to assess if QWO™ is right for you and develop a customized treatment plan to best fit all of your needs.